Philip W. Yun: Career

-Clinton administration
+Clinton Administration

 Following the election of Bill Clinton to the US presidency, Yun became a presidential appointee at the US Department of State, serving as Senior Advisor to the Assistant Secretary of State for East Asian and Pacific Affairs.
 During this time, he also worked as a senior advisor to two US Coordinators for North Korea Policy, former Secretary of Defense William J. Perry and former Under Secretary of State Wendy Sherman.
 Yun accompanied both to North Korea in 1999.
 From 1999 to 2001, Yun was a member of a government working group that managed US policy and negotiations with North Korea under President Clinton.
 Yun was a member of the US delegation that traveled to North Korea with Secretary of State Madeleine Albright in October 2000.

 Private industry, academia, and non-profit

 After leaving government, Yun became vice president at H&Q Asia Pacific, a private equity firm, in 2001.
-In 2004, Yun joined the Shorenstein Asia Pacific Research Center at Stanford University as the first Pantech Scholar in Korean Studies, where his research focused on the economic and political future of Northeast Asia.
-While at Stanford, Yun co-edited “North Korea: 2005 and Beyond,” a collection of scholarly essays analyzing the economic, political, and social landscape of North Korea.
+In 2004, Yun joined the Asia–Pacific Research Center at Stanford University as the first Pantech Scholar in Korean Studies, where his research focused on the economic and political future of Northeast Asia.
 In 2005, he became vice president of The Asia Foundation, serving in this capacity until 2011.
-From 2011 to 2019, he served as the executive director and chief operating officer of Ploughshares Fund, the largest US philanthropic organization focused exclusively on nuclear weapons.
-In 2019, he became the President and CEO of the World Affairs Council of Northern California.
-One of the World Affairs Councils most prominent projects is the Global Philanthropy Forum.
-Philip has been involved with Philanthropy for many years.
-He then led an initiative which resulted in the 2023 merger of World Affairs Council and the Commonwealth Club of California, the oldest public forum in California.
-Currently, he is the Co-President and Co-CEO of Commonwealth Club World Affairs alongside Dr. Gloria Duffy.
-Yun lives in San Francisco and has two children.
+As of 2019 he is the Co-President and Co-CEO of Commonwealth Club World Affairs alongside Gloria Duffy.